lyteword/chspurgeon-tod/volume-5/psalm-104.md

 (c) The same holds good as to individuality of character.

-3\.Every creature that God has made is provided with shelter.
+3\.
+Every creature that God has made is provided with shelter.

-4\.For each creature the shelter is appropriate.
+4\.
+For each creature the shelter is appropriate.

-5\.Each creature uses its shelter.
+5\.
+Each creature uses its shelter.

 **Verse 19. **

-1\.The wisdom of God as displayed in the material heavens.
+1\.
+The wisdom of God as displayed in the material heavens.
 In the changes of the moon and the variety of the seasons.

-2\.The goodness of God as there displayed in the adaptation of these changes to the wants and enjoyments of men.
+2\.
+The goodness of God as there displayed in the adaptation of these changes to the wants and enjoyments of men.

-3\.The faithfulness of God as there displayed.
+3\.
+The faithfulness of God as there displayed.
 Inspiring confidence in his creatures by their regularity.

 "So like the sun may I fulfil